SETI/bolides/README.rst

 **Installation**

 #.
-First, `PROJ <https://proj.org/install.html>`_ needs to be installed on your system using the installation instructions at the link.
-On Ubuntu this can be done with ``sudo apt install proj-bin``
+First, `PROJ <https://proj.org/install.html>`_ needs to be installed on your system using the installation instructions at the link. `GEOS <https://libgeos.org/usage/install/>`_ also needs to be installed.
+On Ubuntu both can be installed with ``sudo apt install proj-bin libgeos-dev``.
 #.
 Next, due to `known Cartopy and Shapely problems <https://github.com/SciTools/cartopy/issues/738>`_, Cartopy and Shapely need to be installed manually.
 This is done with: ``pip install numpy && pip install cartopy==0.18.0 shapely --no-binary cartopy --no-binary shapely``.
 Note that an older Cartopy version is recommended to prevent it from requiring PROJ versions not yet in common repositories.
 #. ``bolides`` can be then be (hypothetically) installed with ``pip install bolides``.
 As the code on this branch is not on PyPI yet, it can be installed from TestPyPI with ``pip install -i https://test.pypi.org/simple/ bolides --extra-index-url https://pypi.org/simple/``